farisaziz12/lightning-popcorn-tv/README.md

 This should take ~3 min.
 Once the containers are complete the TV app should be available at http://localhost:8080/

 ### While playing movies
 There is very little error handling and no loading states.
 Movies may take up to 60 seconds to play initially.
-Sometimes backing in and out othe player helps if stuck for too long.
+Sometimes backing out and into player helps if stuck for too long.

 ## Running on Amazon Fire TV